 - English Grade 12 C or U, or equivalent (minimum grade required) or take the Centennial College English Skills Assessment for Admission

-After successully completing this program, students may enter the third semester of the Culinary Management program.
+After successfully completing this program, you may enter the third semester of the Culinary Management program.

 1. Apply Online